WE ARE COMMITTED TO YOUR SUCCESS

-This fall quarter orientation is designed to introduce Chicano/Latino students to UCR’s faculty and staff, continuing students, departments, support services, and student organizations.
+Fall quarter orientation is designed to introduce Chicano/Latino students to UCR’s faculty and staff, continuing students, departments, support services, and student organizations.
 It also allows us to welcome new students and connect them to their familia away from home.
 For information about Chicano/Latino Student Orientation, contact us anytime.

 - Computer Lab and Meeting Room

 Our students’ mental and emotional wellbeing is important to us.
-We help students resolve personal concerns, refer them to support services and provide advocacy.
+We help students resolve personal concerns, refer them to support services, and provide advocacy.
 Their academic success is a high priority, too, and our programs and services are aimed at increasing retention and graduation rates.
 We offer academic support services, unique programming, faculty and alumni inclusion, and an overall commitment to helping students reach their goals.
 Contact us anytime.